-One search term that seems to regularly bring folks to the Teaching the Core blog is “speaking and listening rubric for Common Core State Standards.”
-Up to this point, those good-hearted yet unfortunate rube-seekers haven’t found what they were looking for here.
+One search term that seems to regularly bring folks to the Teaching the Core blog is “speaking and listening rubrics for Common Core State Standards.”
+Up to this point, those good-hearted yet unfortunate rube-seekers haven't found what they were looking for here.

 In the words of William Wallace's Uncle Argyle, “That is something we shall have to remedy, isn't it?”